In this article, we’re going to talk about API versioning and explore the options we have in ASP.NET Core.

 Deprecating Previous Versions

 As new features are added to the API and the old versions start to increase in numbers, supporting old API contracts introduces maintenance overhead.
-Along with that, we have to get rid of old versions.
+Due to this maintenance overhead, we need a way to get rid of old versions.

 API Versioning package allows us to flag APIs as deprecated.
-So this gives time to the client to prepare changes.
+This gives time for the client to prepare changes.
 Otherwise immediately deleting older APIs could give a bad taste to clients.

 That said, all we have to do to set the deprecated version is to use an additional Deprecated